 The student must bring all supplies needed (e.g., scratch paper, calculator, pen, pencil) to complete the test.

-A library laptop will be available to use to avoid any timeout issues.
+A library laptop, with camera, will be available to use to avoid any timeout issues.
 Computers will not be modified to accommodate online tests.
 Installation of any special software needed to take the exam will not be allowed.

 At the time of testing, the student must provide current photo I.D. matching the name on the testing materials.